JuannyWang/openh264-sha1-talbe-generation/README.md

 	XXX_.Summary    test summary of each test bit stream

 -   Scripts

-	    --the script files
+    the script files

 -   SHA1Table

-	    --all SHA1 table of each test bit stream.
+    all SHA1 table of each test bit stream.

 how to update you test codec
 ----------------------------

 -   0. no matter you choose 1 or 2, the macro "WELS_TESTBED" must be enable,so that the reconstrution YUV file will be dumped during the encoding proccess. if you choose 1, you need to open the macro by adding "#define WELS_TESTBED" in file codec/encoder/core/inc/as264_common.h;